Nambu-Covariant Many-Body Theory I: Perturbative Approximations: Nambu-covariant perturbation theory

 Let us stress that it is not the first time that un-oriented diagrams occur in formal many-body theory work.
 Those do appear sometimes in classical textbooks, such as Ref.~\cite{Blaizot1986}.
 However, to the best of our knowledge un-oriented diagrams have always been either restricted to Majorana fields, or were to be understood as a shorthand notation for summing over amplitudes associated to all compatible oriented diagrams, such as in Ref.~\cite{Nozieres1964}.
 Such shorthand notation appears already in the work of Nambu on superconductivity~\cite{Nambu1960}, for instance.
 Making the distinction between this common shorthand notation and the NCPT diagrammatics obtained here is essential.
 In the former approach, e.g.\ see the diagrammatic rules given in Chap.~7 of~\cite{Nozieres1964}, the dependence on Nambu indices of the Feynman amplitude arises from two different sources.
 On the one hand, the amplitude is the result of a sum of several single-particle tensor networks whose values depend on the kind of propagators at stake, i.e.\ on Nambu indices.
 On the other hand, there is an additional effect on the symmetry factor of the amplitude.
 For example, in Ref.~\cite{Nozieres1964}, a factor $\frac{1}{2}$ arises for each anomalous tadpole, but not for normal tadpoles.
 The factor due to equivalent lines also typically depends on Nambu indices.
 Such non-trivial dependence on the Nambu indices obscures the study of Nambu-covariance of the amplitudes contributing to the many-body Green's functions, and precludes transparent formal and numerical developments.

 In contrast, in the Feynman rules of NCPT, given in Secs.~\ref{subsec:FeynRulesTime} and~\ref{subsec:FeynRulesEnergy}, the symmetry factor arises solely from the topology of the un-oriented diagram.
 There is no explicit dependence of the symmetry factor on Nambu indices.
 With these rules, the amplitude of an un-oriented diagram is thus clearly decoupled into a Nambu tensor network, and a symmetry (and sign) factor.
-To the best of our knowledge, the only occurrence of similar un-oriented diagrammatic rules is in the work by De Dominicis and Martin~\cite{DeDominicis1964a,DeDominicis1964b}, Kleinert~\cite{Kleinert1981} and Haussmann~\cite{Haussmann1993}.
-We emphasise, however, that these derivations were performed with restrictive hypotheses on the choice of extended basis and Hamiltonian, and that the connection with the concept of Nambu tensors and covariance appears to have remained unnoticed.